micro-ROS/micro-ROS-demos/README.md

 It also publishes the status (OK, WARNING or FAILURE) as a DDS topic.
 The status depends on the altitude value.

-The node is built using the ROS 2 middleware packages (rmw_fastrtps and rosidl_typesupport_fastrtps).
+The node is built using the ROS2 middleware packages (rmw_fastrtps and rosidl_typesupport_fastrtps).

 It is meant to be running in on a regular PC, and it is directly connected to de DDS world.